Pipi Press takes its name from the whakataukī, he pipi te tuatahi, he kaunuku te tuarua

 Understood as land and resources belonging to all members of a community, historically the commons were areas where people could forage and hunt food, graze livestock and gather together.
 The commons provided the resources necessary for people's survival without reliance on selling their labour.
 In the transition from feudalism to capitalism, the land enclosures in Europe privatised these resources, forcing people into waged labour and to participate in the capitalist system.
 Colonisation in Aotearoa echoed this process, expropriating and privatising collectively held Māori land and resources, and imposing a system built on the divided economic individual rather than the community.
 These processes concentrate resources into the hands of a few, and establish classes of people dependent on employment, rather than free access to the means for survival for all.

 Looking at the past allows us to denaturalise and reject the current situation, to instead imagine and build alternatives.
 The history of dispossession has been met with opposition and resistance through hikoi, occupations, direct action, organisations and alternative ways of living and producing food.
 Alongside critique of the capitalist system, which is built on private property and waged labour, new forms of the commons have sprung up within communities, perhaps acting as prototypes for the future.

-We welcome submissions from all, for a rich and multifaceted investigation into the past, present and future of the commons in Aotearoa.
 In Common is due to be released mid 2019 alongside a series of talks, workshops and reading groups in Tāmaki and Whanganui-a-Tara.